extension-js/extension.js/README.md

 ## I have an extension

-Use the command line interface `extension-create` provides and add it to your npm scripts.
+Just add `extension-create` to your npm scripts.
 Here's how it should look in your `package.json`:

 ```js
 {